OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 >**Note:**
 > The Single Sign-on API is currently supported for Word, Excel, and PowerPoint.
 For more information about where the Single Sign-on API is currently supported, see [IdentityAPI requirement sets](../../reference/requirement-sets/identity-api-requirement-sets.md).
 > Single Sign-on is currently in preview for Outlook.
 If you are working with an Outlook add-in, be sure to enable Modern Authentication for the Office 365 tenancy.
-Details are at [Exchange Online: How to enable your tenant for modern authentication](https://social.technet.microsoft.com/wiki/contents/articles/32711.exchange-online-how-to-enable-your-tenant-for-modern-authentication.aspx)
+For information about how to do this, see [Exchange Online: How to enable your tenant for modern authentication](https://social.technet.microsoft.com/wiki/contents/articles/32711.exchange-online-how-to-enable-your-tenant-for-modern-authentication.aspx).

 For users, this makes running your add-in a smooth experience that involves at signing in only once.
 For developers, this means that your add-in can authenticate users and gain authorized access to the user’s data via Microsoft Graph with credentials that the user has already provided to the Office application.

-### SSO add-in architecture
+## SSO add-in architecture

 In addition to hosting the pages and JavaScript of the web application, the add-in must also host, at the same [fully qualified domain name](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682135.aspx#_dns_fully_qualified_domain_name_fqdn__gly), one or more web APIs that will get an access token to Microsoft Graph and make requests to it.